curveball/browser/README.md

       // Override icon.
 Also optional
       icon: 'icons/foobar.svg',

+      // Either 'header' (default) or 'pager'
+      position: 'header'

+      // Set the order.
+Lower is earlier.
+Default is 0.
+      priority: -100,

     },
     // passing 'true' will use default setting for the button 'help' : true,